 Coffee Tea + Chat.
 10 a.m. – noon.
 Dorchester Art + Housing Collaborative, 1456 E. 70th St. Free.
 312-857-5561.
 Please join us for a weekly discussion over coffee and tea.
 This group is comprised of neighborhood residents and artists who are invested in revitalizing the community.
 For more information visit www. rebuild-foundation.org.

 Committed Knitters.
 Noon – 3 p.m.
 Arts Incubator, 301 E. Garfield Blvd.
 Free.
-Committed Knitters builds a sense of community through knitting and crocheting.
-Learn the basics or use as a refresher course and make a project.
-If you already know how to knit or crochet, join in and share ideas.
-All supplies are provided.
+Learn the basics of knitting and crocheting or make an experienced project and share ideas.
+All supplies provided.
 For more information contact email@example.com.

 “Office Hours” with Nikki Patin.
 1 p.m. – 3 p.m.
 Currency Exchange Café, 305 E. Garfield Blvd.
 Free.
 773-855-9163.
 As the Community Arts Engagement Manager at Arts + Public Life, part of what I do is listen to people and their thoughts about a lot of things: art, community, Washington Park, organizing, activism and so much more.
 Anyone can come and join me at my table.
 You can ask me questions about what’s going on at APL, tell me about what you’re working on or chat with me about your current fascinations/curiosities/interests.
 All ages and identities welcome.
 For more information visit www.chpv.clubexpress.com.